X chromosome: Other disorders

 Adrenoleukodystrophy, a rare and fatal disorder that is carried by the mother on the x-cell.
-It affects only boys between the ages of 5 and 10 and destroys the protective cell surrounding the nerves, myelin, in the brain.
+Its most severe cerebral form, CCALD, typically affects boys between the ages of 4 and 12 and destroys the protective cell surrounding the nerves, myelin, in the brain and usually, within two years after diagnosis, most boys with adrenoleukodystrophy die or enter a vegetative state.
+The disease also commonly causes adrenal insufficiency which manifests as Addison's disease and another common phenotype is adrenomyeloneuropathy AMN, which usually presents in older men between the ages of 20–40.
 The female carrier hardly shows any symptoms because females have a copy of the x-cell.
 This disorder causes a once healthy boy to lose all abilities to walk, talk, see, hear, and even swallow.
-Within 2 years after diagnosis, most boys with Adrenoleukodystrophy die.

 Cytogenetic band

 G-banding ideogram of human X chromosome in resolution 850 bphs.
 Band length in this diagram is proportional to base-pair length.
 This type of ideogram is generally used in genome browsers (e.g. Ensembl, UCSC Genome Browser).

-G-banding patterns of human X chromosome in three different resolutions (400, 550 and 850 Band length in this diagram is based on the ideograms from ISCN (2013).
+G-banding patterns of human X chromosome in three different resolutions (400, 550 and 850).
+Band length in this diagram is based on the ideograms from ISCN (2013).
 This type of ideogram represents actual relative band length observed under a microscope at the different moments during the mitotic process.